-Phoenix has amazing weather in the fall, winter, and spring so we should all get outside!
+Phoenix, Scottsdale, and surrounding cities have amazing weather in the fall, winter, and spring so we should all get outside!
 Summers are fun too when water is involved (plus lots of sunscreen).
-Explore Arizona’s amazing deserts and mountains or attend an outdoor event in Phoenix – the options are endless.
+Explore Arizona’s amazing deserts, mountains, lakes, and rivers.
+Attend an outdoor event, eat, play a sport…the options are endless.

 40+ Things to Do With Teenagers in Phoenix Outside

 One: Hike the many trails all over our state.
 South Mountain, Camelback Mountain, Thunderbird Conservation, Pinnacle Peak, McDowell Mountain Preserver are all popular places to hike.
 During the summer, search for cooler hiking weather up north in Sedona and Flagstaff.